22 Fun Facts about Cocker Spaniels

 Are you lucky enough to share your life with a Cocker Spaniel?
 Then you’ll already know that Cocker Spaniels have those large dreamy eyes that melt your heart!
 And, with a tail that’s nearly always wagging – it’s no wonder they are also known as ‘happy dogs’!

-With all dog breeds, there are so many things to learn!
-So read on for these 22 fun facts about our special Cocker Spaniels.
+There are so many things to learn about our special Cocker Spaniels.
 They belong to the Sporting group of dogs and although they were originally bred as gun dogs, they are just as happy living in the city as in the countryside, as long as they have access to long walks where they can run and exercise their natural skills, like chasing and retrieving.

-- There are over 20 Cocker Spaniel colours and combinations!
-Yes, this friendly pooch comes in many different colourways:
+Did you know?1.
+There are over 20 Cocker Spaniel colours and combinations!
+Yes, this friendly pooch comes in many different colours:

 - Parti-coloured: These Cocker Spaniels’ coats have a large portion of white: they are two-tone, with either the white or their base colour showing as their main colour.
 You can therefore get black & white, liver & white, orange & white, lemon & white or red & white